xXTacticalWaffleXx/estradiol_client/README.md

-it manually, to do this go to .minecraft/config/ChatTriggers/modules and clone this repository. after doing so you do then need to rename the folder to Estradiol (case sensitive) otherwise the vigilence ui wont work. estradiol client is a chat triggers module with some useful functions
+it manually, to do this go to .minecraft/config/ChatTriggers/modules and clone this repository. after doing so you do then need to rename the folder to Estradiol (case sensitive) otherwise the vigilence ui wont work.

 ## FAQ